zeptofs/nz-api-documentation/source/index.html.md

 <h1 id="Split-API-Refunds">Refunds</h1>

 Refunds can be issued for any successfully completed Payment Request transaction.
+This includes:

+1. **Payment Requests for direct debit payments (Collections)**:
+  * Contact to refund already exists (original Payment Request to collect funds will have used this Contact)
+  * Refund will be initiated to this _existing_ Contact
+2. **Payment Requests for funds received via DE/NPP (Receivables)**:
+  * Contact to refund does not exist (Funds were received from an external source)
+  * Split will create a new contact representing the original Payer
+  * Refund will be initiated to this _new_ Contact

-This allows you to return previously collected funds.
+This allows you to return any funds that were previously collected or received into one of your bank/float accounts.

 ## Issue a Refund